csurosm/ReSplicer/README.md

 # ReSplicer

 Java package for tracking gene structure evolution with splice site sliding and for reannotation.
-The program evaluates splice site homology using genomic sequences and aligned orthologous protein-coding genes.
+The program evaluates splice site homology using genomic sequences and aligned orthologous protein-coding genes.The software is free under the terms of the MIT
+License (see `LICENSE.md`).

 In order to use it, you need: